jeremypw/elementary-files-testing/selection.md

 ### SELECT-08
 In Icon view, select a file.
 Hold down the Shift key and use the Left and Right Arrow keys.

-**Expected:** Further files are selected in a linear fashion, completing one row before continuing at the start of the next.
+**Expected:** Further files are selected in a linear fashion, wrapping at the rightmost edge, completing one row before continuing at the start of the next.

 ### SELECT-09
 In Icon view, select two adjacent files in a row, while holding the Shift key down.
 Continue to hold down the Shift key and use the Up and Down Arrow keys.

 **Expected:** Further files are selected in a linear fashion, completing one row before continuing at the start of the next.
 (Not in a rectangular fashion cf rubberbanding).

+### SELECT-10
+In Icon view of a folder containing enough files to fill several rows, starting from a position in the middle, press the right and left arrows without modifier.

+**Expected:** Starting from the selected item the cursor position moves in a linear fashion, wrapping at the edges, and only the file under the cursor is selected.

+### SELECT-11
+In Icon view of a folder containing enough files to fill several rows, starting from a position in the middle, press the up and down arrows without modifier.

+**Expected:** Starting from the selected item the cursor position moves upwards and downwards, not wrapping at the edges, and only the file under the cursor is selected.
+The view scrolls as required to keep the selected file in view.
+If there is no file item beneath the current cursor position, the cursor does not move down.